Program Director, Pain Therapeutic Development Program

 You must be a U.S. Citizen or U.S. National to be considered for this position.
 Foreign nationals or legal permanent residents are not eligible for consideration.
 Selection for this position is dependent upon successful referral from a Health Scientist Administrator announcement (GS-13/14 and Non-Supervisory GS-15 position) on the website USAJOBS.

-All information provided by candidates will remain strictly confidential and will not be released outside the search process without a signed release from candidates.
 HHS and NIH are Equal Opportunity Employers.
 Individuals with diverse backgrounds are strongly encouraged to apply.

 To stay up to date with all the exciting career opportunities with NINDS, please subscribe to our Job Announcements listserv.
 Email listserv@list.nih.gov and include this language (without quotes) in the body of your email: "Subscribe NINDS-job-announcements your name".